36 Leverage Trading Tips to Protect Your Capital

 In this guide:

 These tips will help you get started and they will save you from many of the first mistakes that traders make when using borrowed funds.
+For a deeper look at the collateral side of this, see what margin means in trading.

 Never deposit more capital than you can afford to lose